-Whether you’re opening a German bank account for the first time or you’re looking to switch to something better, this page will guide you through all the important features to look out for so that you can find the best German bank account for you.
+Whether you’re opening a bank account in Germany for the first time or you’re looking to switch to something better, this page will guide you through all the important features to look out for so that you can find the best bank account in Germany for you.

 Below is a list of things to keep in mind when choosing a German bank account.
 Make sure to consider your own personal needs, budget and situation when choosing an account.
 What is “best” will vary for everyone, but you can increase your chances of finding the account that’s best for you by keeping the following criteria in mind when making a decision.

-When choosing a bank, the first thing that you should familiarise yourself with is the fees, especially for services that you expect to be using regularly (e.g. ATM withdrawals).
+When choosing the best bank account in Germany for you, the first thing that you should familiarise yourself with is the fees, especially for services that you expect to be using regularly (e.g. ATM withdrawals).

 Before choosing any bank account, it’s a good idea to make a list of the features you expect to use and how often you will use them.
 Then compare this to what each bank offers and the fees they charge for it.
-This way you can judge whether the fees really are worth it or not.
+This way you can judge whether the fees really are worth it.